savoirtech/hecate/pojo/README.md

 # Hecate POJO Mapping

-Hecate allows you to perform CRUD operations in Cassandra using Plain 'Ole Java Objects (POJOs)!
+Hecate allows you to perform "CRUD" (create, read, update, and delete) operations in Cassandra using Plain 'Ole Java Objects (POJOs)!

 # PojoDao